PEEC-Nature-Youth-Group/PumaGuard/docs/source/lights.rst

-Light Options and Power consumption
+Light Options and Power Consumption
 ===================================

 Seems like our best bet is to find just a regual lightbulbs with acsessable